Royals vs. Angels Player Props Betting Odds

-Bobby Witt Jr. and Shohei Ohtani are two of the players with prop bets for the taking when the Kansas City Royals and the Los Angeles Angels square off at Kauffman Stadium on Saturday (at 4:10 PM ET).
+Oddsmakers have set player props for Shohei Ohtani, Bobby Witt Jr. and others when the Los Angeles Angels visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!